henkjannl/DesigningHousingsInFreeCAD/README.md

   <img src="./images/02-making-modifications/result.png" alt="Result" width="731">
 </p>

 This operation overwrites the original colors assigned to the **Housing bottom** and **Housing top** bodies.
-While it is indeed possible to rectify these colors once more, the repetitive nature of this task can become cumbersome.
-To circumvent this, a simple workaround is applied to avoid recurrent color adjustments.
+While it is of course possible to rectify these colors once more, the repetitive nature of this task soon becomes annoying.
+To circumvent this, a simple workaround is proposed.

 # Maintaining the colors of both housing bodies

-One of the most straightforward solutions to maintain the colors of the bodies involves the creation of duplicates of the bodies in question, followed by the application of the desired color scheme to these replicated entities.
+One of the simplest solutions to maintain the colors of the bodies involves the creation of duplicates of the bodies in question, followed by the application of the desired color to the replicated bodies.

 1. Transition to the Part workbench
 2. Select the **Housing top** body.
-3. Choose `Part` > `Create a copy` > `Refine shape` from the menu
+3. Choose <kbd>Part</kbd> > <kbd>Create a copy</kbd> > <kbd>Refine shape</kbd> from the menu
 4. Rename the duplicated body as "Housing top refined"
 5. Adjust both color and transparency of the copied object